 The Syrian civil war is more than two years old and, according to the UN High Commissioner for Human Rights, would have claimed the lives of more than 60.000 people (until November 2012), while 1.2 million fled to neighbouring countries and 4 million were internally displaced (AFP, 4 April 2013).
 The Syrian war is a challenging problem for strategic foresight and warning because, besides the humanitarian disaster, the risks to regional and global peace and stability continuously increase, because the conflict is redrawing the strategic outlook of the region while participating into the global paradigm shift, and, finally, because the fog of war makes our anticipatory task more difficult and complex.
 We shall address those issues in a series of posts on the war in Syria and emerging potential futures.

-our general scenarios that will be presented in a) forthcoming posts and are grounded in the current state of play.
-Those scenarios would need to be regularly revised to include what is happening on the ground.
+To be able to use these scenarios for warning, regularly revisions should include what is happening on the ground.
 Methodologically, ongoing monitoring of the situation and related updating of scenarios may be the only way forward to deal with the fog of war.

 Understanding the current state of play and the actors